-The result has been uniform price bidding for the school's milk requirements throughout the state except to military bases (where the order is not followed) and when the court has enjoined the enforcement of the order by the Commission.
+The result has been uniform price bidding for the school's milk requirements throughout the state except to military bases (when the order is not followed) and when the court has enjoined the enforcement of the order by the Commission.

-Non-collusive uniformity would not be bad per se, but when the milk processors and distributors are able to bid competitively, the prices are substantially and consistently lower and are not identical.
+Non-collusive uniformity would not be bad per se, but when the milk processors are able to bid competitively, the prices are substantially and consistently lower.